-Sit n' Go Online Tournaments - Borgata Poker
+Sit n' Go Tournaments

 Sit ‘n’ Go tournaments are perfect for new players as they have a low buy-in cost and last less than an hour.
 At the same time, they allow players to get a feel for shifting hand values, the importance of chip stack sizes, position and aggression.

 Starting a Sit ‘n’ Go is as simple as taking a place at a table.
 As soon as enough players arrive (usually five or more), the game is on.